sergiokml/LibreDteDotNet.SoapRequest/README.md

 </p>
 <br />

-This solution tries to show how to access the information published by the [Servicio de Impuestos Internos](https://www.sii.cl/) through SOAP / REST services.
+This solution tries to show how to access the information published by the [Servicio de Impuestos Internos](https://www.sii.cl/) through SOAP services.
 The services are packaged in "Library Class" and can be accessed through Dependency Injection.

+It should be noted that this repository has no relationship with the government entity, only for educational purposes.

 ### 📝&nbsp; Details